argkon/Android-IoT-Application/README.md

   - Java Application
   - Android Application

-Specifically the Android Application receives sound (musictopic) and visual (flashtopic) command-messages which are sent by the Java
+Specifically the Android Application receives sound (via musictopic) and visual (via flashtopic) command-messages which are sent by the Java
 Application, using the MQTT, in order to forward the responses to the user.
 At the same time, it has the ability to send the desirable download rate of the notifications to the Java app.
 This is implemented with the existence of constant and 2-way(ambidromy) communication between the 2 entitites.
 Furthermore, the Android App might be needed to have an internet connection, without this being the reason of